|

 down), both Marcel Guigal and his son were extremely hospitable.

-12 hectares of vines and so they operate as "negociants", too, buying fruit,
+they now have some holdings in the south, too and so they operate as "negociants", too, buying fruit,

 juice and wine.
 The remarkable thing is the high level of quality to be found up and